 Push off from the wall and swim freestyle at a steady pace, taking your first breath after three strokes.
-Then take five more strokes before breathing and then seven more before breathing.
-Then return to three strokes, carrying on through the 3-5-7-3-5-7 cycle.
+Then take five more strokes before breathing again and then seven more before your next breath.
+Then return to three strokes, carrying on cycling through the 3-5-7 pattern.

 |When swimming freestyle, whenever|